Federico Viñas

-Federico Sebastián Viñas Barboza (born 30 June 1998) is a Uruguayan professional footballer who plays as a forward for club Real Oviedo, on loan from Liga MX club León, and the Uruguay national team.
+Federico Sebastián Viñas Barboza (born 30 June 1998) is a Uruguayan professional footballer who plays as a forward for Liga MX club Toluca and the Uruguay national team.

 Club career

 Juventud de Las Piedras

 After pursuing a pro career as a young boy, Viñas initially ceased his professional aspirations during his teenage years and began delivering meat to make a living.
 In 2017, he returned to the sport, beginning his career with Juventud in his native Uruguay.

-Loan to Club America
+Loan to Club América

 On 29 August 2019, Viñas joined Mexican side Club América on a one-year loan agreement with the option for a permanent deal.
 He made his Liga MX debut on 14 September against Universidad Nacional.
 He entered the match as a 77th minute substitute and scored 28 seconds later to break the scoreless deadlock.
 Viñas appeared in eleven matches during the Apertura tournament, managing to score five goals, three of which were scored in the championship stage; he scored one goal against Tigres UANL in the second leg of the quarterfinals, against Monarcas Morelia in the second leg of the semifinals, and once more in the second leg of the championship match against Monterrey at the Estadio Azteca.